retropiler/retropiler/README.md

 # Retropiler [![CircleCI](https://circleci.com/gh/retropiler/retropiler.svg?style=svg)](https://circleci.com/gh/retropiler/retropiler) [ ![Download](https://api.bintray.com/packages/retropiler/maven/retropiler-gradle-plugin/images/download.svg) ](https://bintray.com/retropiler/maven/retropiler-gradle-plugin/_latestVersion)

-NOTE: this project is incubating so use of it in production is not recommended.

 "Java8 support" in Android is sometimes misunderstod because it includes a few independent issues.

 Java8 Langauge Feature is usually syntactic one, for example lambda expressions or default methods,